csci265-team/HiddenFrame/documentation/design.md

 ### 6.2 Routes

-### GET requests to:
+Atached below are a few planned routes including their `method`, `headers`, `body` (if applicable) and expected `response`

 #### Process user invites

 This GET request retrieves the remaining invites allocated to the user.
 This information is stored within the user's profile data and displayed on the user's profile page.

+#### Authorization:

-A valid `Client-ID` authorization token, formatted as `Client-ID <clientID>`, is required to retrieve the amount of invites.
+The user must provide a valid `Client-ID` authorization token, formatted as `Client-ID <clientID>`, is required to retrieve the amount of invites.
 If the authorization is valid it displays the amount of invites in the user's profile page.
 If the authorization is invalid it displays an error message.

 #### Endpoint:
 <details>
  <summary><code>GET</code> <code><b>/user/invites</b></code> <code>Retreive number of remaining allowed invites for current privileged user</code></summary>

-##### Request Body
+##### Headers

 | name          | type        | data type | description                                                                               |
 | ------------- | ----------- | --------- | ----------------------------------------------------------------------------------------- |